 Rick Dyer was elected to the Jackson County Board of Commissioners in November of 2014 and sworn into office on January 5, 2015.
-Commissioner Dyer serves as the Vice Chair of the Board for 2017.
+Commissioner Dyer serves as the Chair of the Board for 2018.

 Commissioner Dyer also serves as the Board liaison to the following: Central Point City Council, Federal Energy Regulatory Commission, Governor's Regional Solutions Team (RST), Housing Authority of Jackson County (HAJC), Jackson County Vector Control, Jacksonville City Council, Natural Resource Conservation Service, National Association of Counties (NACo) (Community Economic Workforce Development Steering Committee), NOAA Fisheries Services, Rogue Workforce Partnership (Job Council), Southern Oregon Regional Economic Development Inc. (SOREDI), and U.S. Fish and Wildlife Service.